8r4wny/brawny_CyberSec-Portfolio/README.md

 <h1>Hi, I'm Mozafar <br/>Programmer, Entry cybersecurity</h1>

 <h2> 👨‍💻 Cybersecurity Projects:</h2>
+Below is a curated list of hands‑on cybersecurity projects that demonstrate practical skills and applied knowledge.

+---

 ### 📌 Conduct a Security Audit
  A basic security audit of a system/network, documenting vulnerabilities, risks, and findings.
 👉 [View Project](./security-audit)
+---
 ### 📌 Home Network Asset Classification
 A classification of devices connected to a home network displayed in an Excel sheet and documented with security context.
 👉 [View Project](./assets-classification)